 Best for: Disney movie buffs and Star Wars fanatics

-Disney’s Hollywood Studios recently celebrated the opening of its Toy Story Land, an imaginative area designed to make visitors feel toy-sized.
-It’s home to two new rides—the Slinky Dog Dash rollercoaster and spinning Alien Swirling Saucers—plus must-try food items like the S’more French Toast Sandwich and “Totchos” (think tater tots meet nachos).
+In 2018, Disney’s Hollywood Studios celebrated the opening of its Toy Story Land, an imaginative area designed to make visitors feel toy-sized.
+It’s home to two new rides—the Slinky Dog Dash roller coaster and spinning Alien Swirling Saucers—plus must-try food items like the S’more French Toast Sandwich and “Totchos” (think tater tots meet nachos).

 Where to stay: Until Walt Disney World’s Star Wars–themed hotel opens (hopefully not in a future far, far away), make a reservation at the nearby Disney’s Art of Animation Resort to stay immersed in the movies.
 With décor inspired by Cars, Finding Nemo, and The Lion King, the resort’s family suites sleep up to six and have two full bathrooms.
 Disney’s Skyliner gondola transportation system (currently under construction) will eventually connect the Art of Animation Resort to Hollywood Studios so guests can travel by air between the two.

 Check Prices for Disney's Art of Animation Resort in Orlando

 Best for: Thrill seekers and Sesame Street fans

 Like roller coasters that really get your heart racing?
 Then get in line at Busch Gardens, home to a 200-foot-tall floorless dive coaster, a triple-launch coaster, and Florida’s first family spin coaster.
 The newest addition is Tigris, Florida’s tallest launch coaster, which launched in 2019.
 It’ll be followed by Iron Gwazi, the world’s fastest and steepest hybrid roller coaster, in 2020.